Bill 148 | Author: Bram Lecker, Principal, Lecker & Associates

 A Bill 148 Cornerstone: The Minimum Wage Increase

-Minimum wage currently sits at $11.40 in Ontario.
-It is well below a living wage, leaving many with full time jobs unable to make ends meet.
-While corporate profits and executive compensation have continued to rise to record levels in Ontario, wages have remained stagnant.
+Minimum wage sat at $11.40 in Ontario.
+It was well below a living wage, leaving many with full time jobs unable to make ends meet.
+While corporate profits and executive compensation have continued to rise to record levels in Ontario, wages remained stagnant.
 This fact specifically drove the charge for minimum wage reforms.

 As a minimum wage employee, you may see a larger paycheck on January 1, 2018.
 Ontario’s minimum wage rises substantially to $14.00 per hour.
-This will happen once again on January 1, 2019 to $15.00 per hour.
+This should have gone up once again on January 1, 2019 to $15.00 per hour.
+But our new political regime did not allow it to pass.
 The Act continues existing practices of lower rates for selected categories of workers, like liquor servers and students.
 However, even those rates increase proportionately on the dates noted above.

 Equal Pay Provisions